xieyuheng/inner/source/_posts/person/jonathan-sterling/type-theory-and-its-meaning-explanations.md

 The "meaning explanation" is called "semantical explanations" in Martin-Löf's paper "On the meanings of the logical constants and the justification of logical laws".

+This kind of semantics is almost a description summarize of a particularly implementation, It is "almost", because in an implementation one also need to handle error report.

 # Chapter 1.
 Logical Theories

 ## 1. Judgements of a logical theory